opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 ### The words published must be false

 89     First, the words must be false, and they must be objectively false as compared to some externally verifiable fact.
 As I had earlier found, Manoj was not the sole founder of TWG Tea, but was a founder with Taha and Maranda.
-Taha admitted that if he said that _only_ he and Maranda were the founding partners of TWG Tea, this would be untrue as Manoj was also a founder.[\[note: 81\]](#Ftn_81) Manoj’s counterclaim should be viewed against this.
+Taha admitted that if he said that _only_ he and Maranda were the founding partners of TWG Tea, this would be untrue as Manoj was also a founder.[^81] Manoj’s counterclaim should be viewed against this.

 90     Next, the defendant must have published to third parties the false statement.
 Mr Yeo submitted that aside from the statements made at the CRIB summit, the other statements appeared on the internet.
-Based on _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ (“_Freddie Koh_”) at \[43\], there was no presumption of publication merely because the statements were placed online.[\[note: 82\]](#Ftn_82) However, the Court of Appeal stated (at \[43\]) that there was no presumption in law that _substantial_ publication has taken place where the defamatory statements are placed on a generally accessible Internet website.
+Based on _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ (“_Freddie Koh_”) at \[43\], there was no presumption of publication merely because the statements were placed online.[^82] However, the Court of Appeal stated (at \[43\]) that there was no presumption in law that _substantial_ publication has taken place where the defamatory statements are placed on a generally accessible Internet website.
 That case concerned proving the _extent_ of publication for the purpose of awarding damages in a defamation action.

 91     I accept that the mere fact that a webpage is accessible does not by itself constitute publication.
 That said, the extent of publication can be proved either by direct proof or by establishing a “platform of facts” from which the court can properly _infer_ that substantial publication has taken place (_Freddie Koh_ at \[43\]).
 In _The Law of Defamation and the Internet_ (M Collins) (3rd Ed, 2010 Ed) (“_The Law of Defamation and the Internet_”), the learned author stated as follows, at paras 5.04–5.09: